Joe Hooper (Medal of Honor): United States Army

-He returned from South Vietnam, and was discharged in June 1968.
-He re-enlisted in the Army the following September, and served as a public relations specialist.
+Hooper returned from South Vietnam, and was discharged in June 1968.
+He re-enlisted in the Army in September 1968, and served as a public relations specialist.
 On March 7, 1969, he was presented the Medal of Honor by President Richard Nixon during a ceremony in the White House.
-From July 1969 to August 1970, he served as a platoon sergeant with the 3rd Battalion, 5th Infantry in Panama.
-He managed to finagle a second tour in South Vietnam; from April to June 1970, he served as a pathfinder with the 101st Aviation Group, 101st Airborne Division (Airmobile), and from June to December 1970, he served as a platoon sergeant with Company A, 2nd Battalion, 327th Infantry, 101st Airborne Division (Airmobile).
-In December 1970, he received a direct commission to second lieutenant and served as a platoon leader with Company A, 2nd Battalion, 501st Infantry, 101st Airborne Division (Airmobile) until April 1971.
+From July 1969 to August 1970, he served as a platoon sergeant with the 3rd Battalion, 5th Infantry, 193rd Infantry Brigade in Panama.

+Hooper deployed to Vietnam for a second tour of duty in 1970.
+From April to June 1970, he served as a Pathfinder with the 101st Aviation Group, 101st Airborne Division (Airmobile).
+From June to December 1970, he served as a platoon sergeant with Company A, 2nd Battalion, 327th Infantry, 101st Airborne Division (Airmobile).
+In December 1970, he received a direct commission to second lieutenant.
+He served as a platoon leader with Company A, 2nd Battalion, 501st Infantry, 101st Airborne Division (Airmobile) until April 1971.

-Upon his return to the United States, he attended the Infantry Officer Basic Course at Fort Benning, and was assigned as an instructor at Fort Polk, Louisiana.
+Upon his return to the United States, Hooper attended the Infantry Officer Basic Course at Fort Benning, and was assigned as an instructor at Fort Polk, Louisiana.
 Despite wanting to serve twenty years in the Army, Hooper was made to retire in February 1974 as a first lieutenant, mainly because he only completed a handful of college courses beyond his GED.
 As soon as he was released from active duty, he joined a unit of the Army Reserve's 12th Special Forces Group (Airborne) in Washington as a Company Executive Officer.

-In February 1976, he transferred to the 104th Division (Training), also based in Washington.
+In February 1976, Hooper transferred to the 104th Division (Training), also based in Washington.
 He was promoted to captain in March 1977.
 He attended drills intermittently, and was separated from the service in September 1978.

 For his service in Vietnam, the U.S. Army also awarded Hooper two Silver Stars, six Bronze Stars, eight Purple Hearts, the Presidential Unit Citation, the Vietnam Service Medal with six campaign stars, and the Combat Infantryman Badge.
 He is credited with 115 enemy killed in ground combat, 22 of which occurred on February 21, 1968.
-He became one of the most-decorated soldiers in the Vietnam War, and was one of three soldiers wounded in action eight times in the war.
+He became one of the most-decorated soldiers in the Vietnam War, and was one of three soldiers wounded in action eight times during the war.